 - Completing state tax exemption requirements (usually must wait until IRS acts).

 - Registering (if necessary) for unemployment insurance and reporting to officials.

 - Registering (if necessary) to secure any additional tax exemptions (such as property tax, sales tax collections and exemptions from paying sales tax).

+When it comes to how to start a nonprofit organization, one of the best ways to prepare yourself is to get your master’s degree in nonprofit management.
 Grace College’s online nonprofit management degree equips students with the knowledge and skills to succeed in marketing communication, applying technology, creating and training staff, raising funds and improving efficiency within an organization.
-Rooted in Christian servant leadership, the program helps graduates apply faith to careers in nonprofit management.

 This accelerated program can be completed in two years.
 It takes place in a fully online learning environment, allowing students the flexibility to complete coursework alongside personal and work responsibilities.